 The Race Dynamic

 Finally, Bostrom's warnings about the race dynamic have manifested with terrifying accuracy.
-The "existential safety" grades for frontier labs remain dismal, with most hovering at a 'D' or 'F' according to 2025 indices (Future of Life Institute).
+The "existential safety" grades for frontier labs remain dismal, with most hovering at a 'D' or 'F' according to the Future of Life Institute's Winter 2025 AI Safety Index.
 The international pressure to reach AGI first—driven by both geopolitical necessity and trillions in corporate debt—often sidelines the "control problem" (alignment).

-I am concerned that we are currently banking on shallow alignment solutions (along the lines of system-prompt tuning) while the fundamental challenge of aligning a seed AI (the initial system in a fully autonomous AI R&D loop) remains unsolved.
+I am concerned that we are currently banking on shallow alignment solutions—e.g., behavioral guardrails, refusal training, output filtering—while the fundamental challenge of aligning a seed AI (the initial system in a fully autonomous AI R&D loop) remains unsolved.
 As Bostrom noted, if we represent the potential happiness of the future with "teardrops of joy," the scale of what is at stake is astronomical.
 It is our responsibility to ensure they are not tears of sorrow.